 It’s not hard to argue that the French really know what they are doing when it comes to pastries.
 For a more hands-on 50th birthday party idea, a pastry-making class is just for you.
 La Cuisine Paris will teach you all about French tarts, chocolate, macarons, and more.
 Imagine biting into a flaky pastry that you made yourself— yum!

 Another great option for your 50th?
 A food tour!
-We’re pleased to announce that our in-person culinary experiences will be starting back up in San Francisco soon.
+We’re pleased to announce that our in-person culinary experiences are back in San Francisco.
 Taste your way through the Mission District or North Beach, while hearing stories and history about the neighborhood.
 We’re committed to bringing you a safe, sanitary experience.
-Inquire here for more!

 It’s not easy celebrating during a global pandemic.
 But with a little technology, creativity, and these 50th birthday party ideas quarantine-edition, you can ring in your special day with smiles, laughs, and hope.